Protect plants during a spring storm

 A major spring snowstorm may not be welcome news if you love your landscape.
 Spring snows are wet and clingy.

+Rather than powdery flakes falling through barren twigs and branches, heavy flakes will latch on to spring's emerging tree leaves and blossoms.
+This weight can break limbs off of trees and smash tulips onto the ground.
 On the front end of these storms, we can't predict exactly what will happen - but we can prepare.
 Depending on what's planted in your yard, you can quickly take advantage of common household items to offer plants protection before the snow flies.

-Trees that are in leaf or in bloom will catch a lot of snow on these surfaces.
+While snow is falling Trees that are in leaf or in bloom will catch a lot of snow on these surfaces.
 Lightly tap limbs with a long broom handle or extension pole so that snow falls off.

 Start at the lower branches so that snow shaken off the higher branches doesn't weigh them down even more.
 Doing this several times during the storm may keep branches from reaching the breaking point.
+Avoid standing or parking cars or placing other property under trees.
+Falling branches can cause injury and property damage.

 Plan preventive maintenance.
 The day before a storm, it's too late to prune trees as a deterrent to snow storm damage.
 Plan ahead now and schedule pruning and inspection of trees this growing season.
 Also, be ready to do winter watering as needed.
 Trees and shrubs that are properly maintained will be more durable during heavy storms.